Cloud-Computing-Group-NUS/Project-Code/README.md

 If you just want to experience our App rather than deploying it, please jump to __2.
 Quick Start__

-**- Step 1**: WebUI Deployment
+- WebUI Deployment

   - Get source code
   - Initialization
   - Run the web page

-**- Step 2**: AI System (AI Agent / AI Finetune)
+- AI System (AI Agent / AI Finetune)

   - Obtain API Key
   - Dockerize the application
   - Deploy the application